 Can I get a policy without a medical exam?

 Yes.
 If you’d prefer to skip the medical exam, these are your policy options:

 - Simplified issue life insurance.
 You can generally apply for a simplified life insurance policy over the phone or online.
 While you won’t undergo a medical exam, you’ll answer some questions about your medical history.

 - Guaranteed issue life insurance.
 If you’re looking to avoid all medical questions and exams, guaranteed issue life insurance — also known as guaranteed acceptance life insurance — is an option.
 The major downside of these policies is that they’re expensive and offer less coverage than a traditional life insurance policy.

 - Instant-approval term life insurance.
-Some companies offer term life insurance online with an accelerated underwriting process.
+There are a few fintech startups — like Bestow and Ethos — that offer term life insurance online with accelerated underwriting.
 You’ll have to answer some questions about your health and, depending on how you answer them, the insurer may still ask you to undergo a medical exam.

-Getting life insurance with an aneurysm is possible, but be prepared to answer a string of questions about your condition and pay a higher premium.
+Getting life insurance with an aneurysm is possible, but be prepared to answer a string of questions about your condition – and pay a higher premim.

 To get the lowest possible rate, enlist the help of a broker and compare life insurance companies on your own.